 - See if your ticket was a winner.
 You can check your numbers on the Oregon Lottery website or by scanning your ticket (any Oregon Lottery ticket) on our mobile app.

 The best odds at winning a big jackpot is Raffle, which is 1 in 250,000 to win $1 million.
-In fact, those of some of the best odds to win a prize that size in the entire world.
+In fact, those are some of the best odds to win a prize that size in the entire world.
 Odds are better for winning smaller amounts and vary by the game.
 Specific odds are listed for each game throughout this site on the game’s details page.

 Overall odds refers to the chance of winning across all tickets for the entire game, not for a batch of tickets sold at one location.
 For example, let’s say a game has 4 million tickets and 1 million of those will be winners.
 Imagine putting all 4 million tickets into a giant bag and shaking them up so they mix up randomly.
 The odds of winning will be 1 in 4, but that doesn’t mean if you reach into the bag 4 times then you’ll be guaranteed to pull out a winning ticket.
 This is essentially what happens with tickets that are randomly placed across the state throughout the entire run of tickets.

-The Lottery’s sports betting game, Scoreboard, is available online as are entries for Scratch-it Second Chance drawings.
+The Lottery’s sports betting game, DraftKings, is available online as are entries for Scratch-it Second Chance drawings.
 We are aware of the enormous potential and convenience of the Internet and are monitoring state lotteries in the US who do offer online ticket sales.
 We will continue to provide the latest information about our games, background on the Lottery and other helpful information on this website.